 The 2004 County Typology codes classify all U.S. counties according to six non-overlapping categories of economic dependence and seven overlapping categories of policy-relevant themes.
 The economic types include farming, mining, manufacturing, services, Federal/State government, and unspecialized counties.
 The policy types include housing stress, low education, low employment, persistent poverty, population loss, nonmetro recreation, and retirement destination.
 In addition, a code identifying counties with persistent child poverty is available.

-An update of the County Typology codes is planned for mid-2014.
+An update of all County Typology codes is planned later in 2014.